 “We feel so lucky to have found this course and meet such lovely hosts who are happy to share secrets of smallholding and are so down to earth”

 All About Us

-We know it’s important to you that we run the farm ourselves, with the odd bit of contract help (large bale haymaking, liming, cattle hoof trimming and sheep shearing), plus extra help one day a week, so we do everything else, every day, seven days a week, 365 days a year.
+We know it’s important to you that we run the farm ourselves, with the odd bit of contract help (large bale haymaking, liming, cattle hoof trimming and sheep shearing), so we do everything else, every day, seven days a week, 365 days a year.
 As well as running the farm and the courses with Andrew, Debbie has written regularly for a number of smallholding publications, and lectures on smallholding at Bicton College or on the farm for HighGround, the charity that supports military veterans into land based careers.
-Commissioned by The Crowood Press to write various books on smallholding and keeping livestock, the first, Keeping Ducks and Geese – A Practical Guide, and Keeping Goats – A Practical Guide.
+Commissioned by The Crowood Press to write various books on smallholding and keeping livestock, The Complete Guide to Smallholding, Keeping Ducks and Geese – A Practical Guide, and Keeping Goats – A Practical Guide.
 She was a member of the LANTRA working group set up to review the National Occupational Standards for Crofting and Smallholding.

 We have a particular interest in native and rare breeds and run two pedigree flocks of Welsh Mountain Badger Face sheep, both the Torwen and Torddu varieties, pedigree Whiteface Dartmoors and Herdwicks.
 Our pigs are the Yeoman herd of pedigree Berkshires and we keep Pilgrim geese, Aylesbury ducks, Shetland ducks, a few Indian Runner ducks and Black Orpington large fowl chickens.
 We also have a pedigree suckler herd of Devon Ruby cattle.
 These stalwarts are supplemented, depending on the time of year and our foibles, by other livestock such as Norfolk Black turkeys and Boer goats.